stencila/stencila/assistants/builtin/insert-block-image.md

   - (?i)\bimage\b

 delegates: [none]

-transform-nodes: Paragraph
-assert-nodes: ^Paragraph$
 ---

 An assistant specialized for inserting a new `Paragraph` containing a single inline `ImageObject`.
 Intended for when a user wants to insert a block level image that is not encapsulated within a `Figure`.

-The user prompt template is rendered to create a `Paragraph` with a single instruction, assigned to `insert-inline-image`, to create an inline `ImageObject`.
+The system prompt template renders to a `Paragraph` with a new instruction, assigned to `insert-inline-image`, to create an inline `ImageObject` following the instruction text.

----

 ---